ChristianChimi/Australian-HealthCare-Cancer/README.md

     - Data Reshaping: Melted and pivoted the uterine cancer dataset by age to prepare it for clustering.

 ## **Exploratory Data Analysis**
+I performed exploratory analysis to understand how cancer affects different age groups, genders, and time periods.
-    - Cancer Incidence and Mortality by Age: Visualized the trends of cancer incidence and mortality rates across different age groups..
+    - Cancer Incidence and Mortality by Age: Visualized the trends of cancer incidence and mortality rates across different age groups.
     - Normalized Incidence Plot: Plotted the normalized values of cancer incidence to better compare trends.
     - Death Ratio: Calculated and visualized the death ratio over the years to understand how the mortality rate has evolved.
     - Plotly Interactive visualization: